Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Preliminary

-Furthermore, to achieve a high-quality representation, 3DGS employs adaptive density control, a heuristic-rule-based strategy that fills under-reconstructed areas by cloning Gaussians and enhances over-reconstructed regions by dividing larger Gaussians.
-During each refinement step, 3DGS evaluates Gaussians based on their position, opacity, and size, removing those with low opacity or excessive size.
-For densification, 3DGS assesses the positional gradient $\nabla_p \mathcal{L}$ of each Gaussian, refining further if the gradient exceeds a predefined threshold $\tau_p$.
+To achieve a high-quality representation, 3DGS employs adaptive density control that clones Gaussians in under-reconstructed areas and splits Gaussians in over-reconstructed regions.
+During densification, 3DGS evaluates the positional gradient $\nabla_p \mathcal{L}$ of each Gaussian, refining further if the gradient exceeds a predefined threshold $\tau_p$.
 If a Gaussian surpasses the size threshold $\tau_s$, indicating over-reconstruction, it is split into smaller Gaussians.
-Alternatively, under-reconstructed areas prompt Gaussian cloning by shifting along the gradient direction, effectively expanding Gaussian coverage for better scene representation.
+Alternatively, under-reconstructed areas prompt cloning by shifting Gaussians along the gradient direction for better scene representation.